The APEC summit takes place this week in San Francisco. But what is APEC?

 The annual leaders’ conference brings together heads of government and other economic and diplomatic leaders.
 Don’t expect a big Russian presence this year, as the country has become a political pariah as its president, Vladimir Putin, presses ahead with his invasion of Ukraine, and will have lower-level representation in San Francisco.

-According to White House staff, the goal of this year’s meeting is to try to make APEC economies more resilient, especially in the face of growing climate challenges and after a global pandemic that killed millions of people and hit supply chains. supply.
+According to White House staff, the goal of this year’s meeting is to try to make APEC economies more resilient, especially in the face of growing climate challenges and following a global pandemic that killed millions of people and hit supply chains. supply.

 The main event of the summit will be held in a parallel event: a meeting between Biden and Xi.
 The leaders have not spoken in person since they met last November at the Group of 20 summit in Bali, Indonesia.
 Since then, many things have happened that increased tensions between the two superpowers.